 Directions: From East or West, take I-84 to Exit 22 to Corbett.
 Take Corbett Hill Rd 1.4 mi to Historic Columbia River Hwy.
 Turn left on Historic Columbia River Hwy.
 After 1.9 mi take slight right onto Larch Mountain Rd.
 Follow Larch Mountain Rd approx 11.5 miles (3 miles before the road ends at the trailhead parking lot) and you will see TKO crew leaders at the access gate with a Trailkeepers sign.

-If you have questions or concerns about the hike, please contact email@example.com or firstname.lastname@example.org.
+If you have questions or concerns about the work party, please contact firstname.lastname@example.org or email@example.com.